amr-elzahar/Linux-Admin-Task/README.md

 **3. NFS Server:** This server hosts a 5TB file system shared with other servers.
 It allows multiple servers to access the same files.

 **4. NFS Client Configuration:** Each server mounts the NFS share on the /opt/ecommerce directory using the /etc/fstab file.
-This ensures persistent and automatic mounting of the shared NFS directory during system boot.

 ### Directories: